sap-tutorials/Tutorials/tutorials/cloudsdk-virtual-data-model-odata/cloudsdk-virtual-data-model-odata.md

 ---
 title: Create and Deep Insert with the Virtual Data Model for OData
-description: This tutorial post introduces to you the create and deep insert functionality for OData as supported by the SAP S/4HANA Cloud SDK in more detail.
+description: Create and deep insert functionality for OData as supported by the SAP S/4HANA Cloud SDK in more detail.
 auto_validation: true
 time: 30
 tags: [ tutorial>intermediate, products>sap-s-4hana-cloud-sdk]